-This course includes discussion of measurements and conversions within the English and System International, chemical bonding and some chemical properties of atoms, compounds and ions.
-Mole concepts, stoichiometry, periodicity, kinetic molecular theory, gas laws, solutions equilibrium, acid-base chemistry and pH, are covered plus brief discussion on organic chemistry.
+This course is the first of two courses that provide a broad introduction to the principles of general, organic, and biological chemistry.
+This course includes a discussion of general chemistry principles related to measurements, matter and energy, atomic theory, bonding, and reactivity.
+An introduction to organic chemistry functional groups and isomerization is included.
 Chemistry knowledge is vital for general education students to make informed decisions on political, social, ethical, health, and environmental issues.
 (Prerequisites: CHEM 1101 or instructor permission).